check-spelling-sandbox/Azure-Sentinel/Playbooks/CiscoASA/CiscoASA-CreateInboundAccessRuleOnInterface/readme.md

 3. Cisco ASA needs to have an interface configured.
 When enabling the interface you have to give it a name, since that is used by the API calls.
 To use Cisco ASDM to edit an interface, see [Enable the Physical Interface and Configure Ethernet Parameters](https://www.cisco.com/c/en/us/td/docs/security/asa/asa96/asdm76/general/asdm-76-general-config/interface-basic.html#ariaid-title14)

 ### Deployment instructions
-1. Deploy the playbook by clicking on "Depoly to Azure" button.
-This will take you to deplyoing an ARM Template wizard.
+1. Deploy the playbook by clicking on "Deploy to Azure" button.
+This will take you to deploying an ARM Template wizard.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flaurens1984%2FAzure-Sentinel%2Ffeature%2FCiscoASAConnector%2FPlaybooks%2FCiscoASAConnector%2FCiscoASA-CreateInboundAccessRuleOnInterface%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flaurens1984%2FAzure-Sentinel%2Ffeature%2FCiscoASAConnector%2FPlaybooks%2FCiscoASAConnector%2FCiscoASA-CreateInboundAccessRuleOnInterface%2Fazuredeploy.json)